jadecobra/gym/python_tdd/docs/tdd_calculator.md

 # How to create a Calculator using Test Driven Development

-This tutorial will step through creating a calculator using Test Driven Development
+We will will step through creating a calculator using Test Driven Development

 ## Prerequisites